gabrielandrade709/Andrade.DataTable.Activities/README.md

-# UiPath Activity: Similarity between terms in a Data table
+# UiPath Activity: Similarity between terms in a Data Table
 Activity from UiPath that can be able to look for similarity between terms in a Data Table.

 ## Required parameters to be filled